camp0/aiengine/README.md

 AIEngine (Artificial Inteligent Engine)
 =========

-AIEngine is a next generation interactive/programmable packet inspection engine with capabilities of learning without any human intervention, NIDS functionality, DNS domain classification, network collector and many others.
+AIEngine is a next generation interactive/programmable Pythonn/Ruby packet inspection engine with capabilities of learning without any human intervention, NIDS(Network Intrusion Detection System) functionality, DNS domain classification, network collector and many others.

 AIEngine also helps network/security professionals to identify traffic and develop signatures for use them on NIDS, Firewalls, Traffic classifiers and so on.